Skip to main content

 Each year, the Ken Freedman Outstanding Advisor Award is presented by the UK Advising Network to one full-time professional adviser and one faculty adviser for outstanding service.
 Ken Freedman, the award's namesake, was one of the founders of the UK Advising Network in 1986 and served as a professional adviser at UK until his death in 2001.

-Both Hanneman, from the Stuckert Career Center, and Myrup, College of Arts and Sciences, received many nominations
+Both Hanneman, from the Stuckert Career Center, and Myrup, College

 From building play houses out of grass as a child in Danville to writing poetry and publishing books as an adult, Frank X Walker uses his immense imagination to chronicle the African-American experience in Appalachia.